Pecan Pancake Recipe with Bourbon Vanilla Peaches

 - Heat a large skillet over medium heat.
 Once heated, coat with a light layer of non-stick spray.

 - Ladle the batter into the pan.
-Allow pancake(s) to cook about about 3 minutes on the first side.
+Allow pancake(s) to cook about 3 minutes on the first side.
 You should start to see bubbles on the top of the pancake.
 Don’t turn until you can easily get the pancake onto a spatula to flip.

 - Once you flip, allow the pancake to cook another 1-2 minutes on the second side.